danielle-richardson/aws-news-mood-app/README.md

 ```
 ![Postman Results](img/postman.png)

-All Done!
+All Done!!
 Thank you for following along.

 ### Clean Up